 Notable Charities for Maximising Relief

-- Cancer Research UK: A leading charity in cancer research, registered with the Charity Commission.
+- Cancer Research UK: The UK’s leading cancer research charity, registered with the Charity Commission.

-- National Trust: A conservation charity that is eligible for inheritance tax relief.
+- National Trust: A conservation charity that qualifies for IHT relief and can also receive heritage property directly.

 Recent Changes to Inheritance Tax Legislation